-At Southdale Pediatrics and Allergy & Asthma, your health and that of your children and family remains our main concern.
-We are continuing to follow the most up-to-date guidelines from the American Academy of Pediatrics (AAP), the Centers for Disease Control (CDC), and the Minnesota Department of Health (MDH).
+At Southdale Pediatrics and Allergy & Asthma, the health of your family remains our main concern.
+We continue to follow the most up-to-date guidelines from the American Academy of Pediatrics (AAP), the Centers for Disease Control (CDC), and the Minnesota Department of Health (MDH).

-We review changes daily, and incorporate information from the local Pediatric community, as well as the major hospital systems in the Metro Area.
-We are committed to remaining open and available to all the patients who might need us.
-Some of the key operational changes we have made so far to limit the likelihood of COVID transmission:
+We review our processes daily, and incorporate information from the local Pediatric community and the major hospital systems in the Metro Area.
+We are committed to remaining open and available to all patients who need us.
+Here are some of the key operational changes we have made to limit the likelihood of COVID transmission:

 - Change the structure of how and when we see patients according to their symptoms,